 Tax on Purchase of Stocks

 In the United States, it is not required to pay taxes on stocks that you purchase or hold.
 If your stock appreciates in value (capital gain), you will be required to pay taxes when you sell your stocks, but if your stock depreciates in value (capital loss), taxation will not be necessary and your losses can be used as a deduction.
+To better understand the tax purchase on stock meet with a 1099 specialists to receive help in this process.

 Capital Gains Tax